-The existing environment of the Project site has been assessed based on a combination of secondary data and primary data for marine water quality, ambient air, seabed sediment and marine microbiological data from the field sampling conducted in January 2025.
+The existing environment of the Project site has been assessed mainly based on combination of secondary data and primary data for marine water quality, ambient air, seabed sediment and marine microbiological data from the field sampling conducted in February 2025.
 Other areas of interest in respect to the proposed activities in the offshore environment include marine ecology, meteorological conditions, oceanography, bathymetry, fisheries and shipping activities.

 Environmental impacts associated with the proposed appraisal Chudtich-2 drilling project were assessed and the magnitude of impacts against the existing environment were discussed in Chapter 9.
-The impacts assessed to be of high importance/inherent risk is the uncontrolled release of formation fluids from the well (Gas and associated Condensate).
+The impact assessed to be of high importance/inherent risk is the uncontrolled release of formation fluids from the well (gas and associated condensate).
 The medium importance inherent risks were atmospheric emissions (SOx/NOx and greenhouse gases), discharge of drill cuttings and drilling fluids, solid and hazardous waste, sewage, domestic wastewater wastes and social, economic and cultural.
 The low impact inherent risks identified are oil, fuel and chemical spills, deck drainage, laboratory waste, cooling water, desalination brine, antifouling biocides, ballast water and marine pest, physical disturbance to marine biota, noise and artificial lighting.

-Modelling studies indicate that discharged drill cuttings settles within a 200 m radius, with Total Suspended Solids (TSS) concentrations dropping to background levels (≤25 ppm) within 50 m.
+Modelling studies indicate that discharged drill cuttings settle within a 200m radius, with Total Suspended Solids (TSS) concentrations dropping to background levels (\leq 25 ppm) within 50m.
 The Oil spill scenarios (including well blowouts and transfer hose failures) predict rapid evaporation (e.g., diesel and condensate evaporating ~75% within five days), weathering and dispersion, with no shoreline risk predicted.